-High school and home school students are permitted to enroll at GLCC prior to the completion of their high school course of study, as are students attending public or private high schools.
+Homeschooled students are permitted to enroll at GLCC prior to the completion of their high school course of study, as are students attending public or private high schools.
 The following stipulations apply to these students:

 - 1. The student must be at least 16 years old. - 2.
 The student should be in his/her last two years of high school studies. - 3.
-The student can only enroll in 100-level courses, and may take up to six (6) credit hours per semester.
+The student can only enroll in 100-level courses.
 Exceptions can be granted by the Vice President of Academic Affairs.
 The following courses are automatically acceptable:

 BT 100 Introduction to Biblical Interpretation

 BT 135 Personal Spiritual Formation

 CC 110 Speech Fundamentals

-EN 130 Composition and Grammar

 EN 131 Critical Research

 HI 140 / 141 Ancient Western Civilization / Medieval Western Civilization

 HU 100 Introduction to Theater

 HU 160 Theater Skills

 LI 140 / 141 Ancient Western Literature / Medieval Western Literature

 MUS 100 The Musical Experience

 MUS 110, 111 Music Fundamentals 1 & 2

-PH 210 Philosophy and Ethics
+PH 110 Introduction to Philosophy

 PY 150 Introduction to Psychology